 Poetry, chapbook, 28 pages, from Bottlecap Features.

 The grandmother’s death provokes a dreamlike, even nightmarish, reality consisting of yearning and memory hopping.
-Scott’s chapbook carries many small moments of anguish, but also of power, ending in a glimmer of brightness and rebirth.
+Frances Emilia's chapbook carries many small moments of anguish, but also of power, ending in a glimmer of brightness and rebirth.

 Frances Emilia is a graduate of Columbia College Chicago in Interdisciplinary Creative Writing (poetry) and Fine Art.
 Beyond her writing, she pursues a second career in beauty and personal care.
 This is her first book.